Code-Institute-Submissions/crwst/readme/testing.md

 ### Accessibility Validation

 I tested the accessibility of the site using [Wave](https://wave.webaim.org/) which noted that the white logo didn’t have a strong enough contrast against the homepage background.
 This was addressed and the logo changed to a darker colour and retested, resulting in it passing.
+This differs however on smaller screens due to background image so the logo colour changes accordingly.

 ![Colour contrast test](images/contrastlogo.JPG)